stong/flare-on-2024-writeups/10-catbert/README.md

 This is very bad but it works for this challenge, "correct" approach here is to symbolize the stack into stack slots

-This is also essentially the chatgpt special, but i came up with the regexs myself dicking around in sublime text.
+This is also essentially the claude.ai special, but i came up with the regexs myself dicking around in sublime text.
 LOL

 ## Shit thats common to each vm